TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-flag_checker/index.md

 author: epistemologist

-## Analisys
+## Analysis

-We start by opening the binary attachment with ida, from there I can see that the main is fairly simple, it reads an input, runs some checks and then prints the flag.
+We start by opening the binary attachment with IDA, from there I can see that the main is fairly simple, it reads an input, runs some checks and then prints the flag.

 ```c
 int __fastcall main(int argc, const char **argv, const char **envp)